 mapping skills, as a way of organising thoughts and presenting views of a problem or process

-modelling skills, as a way of showing how institutions might or ought to be developed, either with a view to direct implementation/replication or as a basis for negotiating between different approaches
+modelling skills, as a way of showing how institutions might or could be developed, either with a view to direct implementation/replication or as a basis for negotiating between different approaches

 negotiation and brokering skills, which enable individuals and organisations to establish terms on which they can work together to make institutional development happen.

-These skills are developed progressively through Parts 2 and 3 of the module, culminating in a three-week online Negotiation and Brokering Activity which involves working collaboratively with fellow students.
-This activity takes place in the second half of Part 3 (Weeks 18–20).
+These skills are developed progressively through the module, culminating in a three-week online Negotiation and Brokering Activity which involves working collaboratively with fellow students.

-This module can be taken on its own or as a module of a qualification.
+This module can be taken on its own or part of a qualification.

 If you are taking it as part of a postgraduate qualification, you must have adequate preparation for study at this level, usually demonstrated by a bachelors degree (or the equivalent) from a UK university.
 If you have no background in development or development management, you are advised to take Development: context and practice (T877) and/or Capacities for managing development (TU870) first.